Fort Henry, Missouri

 Fort Henry is an unincorporated community in Randolph County, in the U.S. state of Missouri.
+The community is on Missouri Route O approximately 3.5 miles west-northwest of Huntsville.

 History

 A post office called Fort Henry was established in 1857, and remained in operation until 1875.
 The name "Fort Henry" is a backwards rendering of the name of Henry Fort, a pioneer citizen.
 The community once had a schoolhouse, now defunct.